-- Consistency: Ensure that whatever method you choose, apply it consistently throughout your work. - Detail and clarity: Provide sufficient bibliographic details that will enable others to locate and verify the sources used. - Punctuation and order: Pay attention to the specific order and punctuation required by the style guide. - Adaptability: Be prepared to adapt to different methods as required by various assignment and professional contexts.
+- Consistency: Ensure that whatever method you choose, you apply it consistently throughout your work. - Detail and clarity: Provide sufficient detail in your references to enable others to locate and verify the sources you have used. - Punctuation and order: Pay attention to the specific order and punctuation required by the style guide you are using. - Adaptability: Be prepared to adapt to different methods as required by various assignments and professional contexts.

-By following this approach, you will be able to effectively manage and apply the appropriate referencing method for your work, ensuring that your references are properly formatted and provide the necessary details for verification.
+By following this approach, you will be able to effectively manage and apply the appropriate referencing style for your work, ensuring that your references are properly formatted and provide the necessary details for verification.